remaro-network/auv_profeat/README.md

 To run experiments with different parameters, changing the influence a thruster failure has on the path of the AUV or introducing a different scenario, you can modify the values of `infl_tf`, `min_visib`, `max_visib`, `current_prob` and `inspect` in the file `scenario1.prism` or `scenario2.prism`.

 #### Run experiments with a modified model
-To run the PRISM experiments with a modified model, first run the analysis as described in [Run the Analysis](#run-the-analysis).
+To run the PRISM experiments with a modified model, first run the analysis with the modified model as described in [Run the Analysis](#run-the-analysis).
 The obtained file `out.prism`, has to be modified such that the PRISM variables are initialised after their declaration and not in an `init ... endinit` block.
 That is, the block
 ```Bash
 init